Think “Hiking Guide” and John McKinney and most friends, family and fellow hikers think of my guidebooks.

 I began guiding during my college days when I led the USC Hiking Club on outings.
 After that I led Boy Scout troops, church groups, school kids, conservation organizations, individuals and private groups on hikes.

-In 1999, I signed on with The Wayfarers, an upscale walking vacation company based in England.
+I “turned pro” when I signed on with The Wayfarers, an upscale walking vacation company based in England.
 The company wanted to expand into the North American market and asked me to design and lead walking tours.
 I learned from the best—Wayfarers founder Michael West—about what makes a great walk and what makes a great walk leader.
 I joined some Wayfarers walks in England and Scotland and observed some of England’s top professional guides in action.
 Returning to the US, I strived to combine the best traditions of American and European guided walks.

 My favorite places to lead walking tours are north of San Francisco in Point Reyes National Seashore and around my hometown of Santa Barbara.
 Learn more about my Santa Barbara Walks and Hikes in the lovely mountains, along the coast and in the Santa Ynez Valley Wine Country.
 I’d love to have you join me.